igormiktor/AVRTools/README.md

 ## Overview ##

-This library provides an Arduino-like simple-to-use interface to the AVR ATmega328 and ATmega2560 microcontrollers without the bloat and slowness of the official Arduino libraries.
+This library provides an Arduino-like, simple-to-use interface to the AVR ATmega328 and ATmega2560 microcontrollers without the bloat and slowness of the official Arduino libraries.

-AVRTools is an attempt to provide the convenience of the Ardiuno library interface while embracing the fundametal C/C++ philosopy of "you don't pay for what you don't use" and "assume the programmer knows what he or she is doing"
+AVRTools is an attempt to provide the convenience of the Ardiuno library interface while embracing the fundametal C/C++ philosopy of "you don't pay for what you don't use" and "assume the programmer knows what he or she is doing."

 Like the Arduino libraries, AVRTools allows you to refer to pins on an Arduino via simple names such as `pPin07` for digital pin 7 or `pPinA03` for analog pin 3.
 Unlike the Arduino libraries, these names are pure macros so that `setGpioPinHigh( pPin12 )` always translates directly into `PORTB |= (1<<4)` on an Arduino Uno.
-Similar macros are available for conveniently naming any pin on an ATmega328 or ATmega2560 and provide easy and efficient access to all the functionality available on that pin (digital I/O, analog-to-digital conversion, PWM, etc).
-AVRTools provides functions to access the primary functionality of the ATmega328 and ATmega2560 microcontrollers.
+Similar macros are available for conveniently naming any pin on an ATmega328 or ATmega2560, and provide easy and efficient access to all the functionality available on that pin (digital I/O, analog-to-digital conversion, PWM, etc).
+AVRTools provides functions to access all the major functionality of the ATmega328 and ATmega2560 microcontrollers.

 On the otherhand, because "you don't pay for what you don't use", when using AVRTools nothing is initialized or configured unless you explicitly do it.
 If you need analog inputs, then you must explicitly initialize the analog-to-digital subsystem before